KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 - **Project Includes:**

-The home loan monitor will contain the following key functionalities:
+The Mortgage Calculator will contain the following key functionalities:

 > 1. Initial set up:
-• Users can input principal amounts, interest rates, term years, additional costs, and deposit to initiate a mortgage.
+• Users can input principal amounts, interest rates, loan term, additional costs, and deposit to initiate a mortgage calculation.
 Scope: This functionality covers the setup process for creating a new mortgage with all necessary details required for calculation and management.
 It's important to make sure that users can easily navigate through this setup process and that it accommodates various types of mortgages and inputs.
 > 2. Update mortgage:
-• Users have the ability to modify existing mortgage details, including changing the principal, interest rates, terms, overriding payments, and adding comments to transactions.
+• Users have the ability to modify existing mortgage details, including changing the principal, interest rates, loan term, repayment amounts, and adding comments to transactions.
-Scope: This functionality allows users to make changes to existing mortgage, providing flexibility to accommodate changes in financial circumstances or terms of the loan.
-Make sure that the system accurately reflects any changes made by users.
+Scope: This functionality allows users to make changes to existing mortgages, providing flexibility to accommodate changes in financial circumstances or terms of the loan.
 > 3. Transaction reporting: the system:
 • The system will generate transaction reports, providing users with their mortgage activities and financial obligations.
 Scope: This functionality involves generating detailed reports that summarize mortgage transactions, helping users track their payment history, outstanding balances, and other relevant financial information.